appvoid/vosper/README.md

 - [ ] Easier way to choose a whisper model

 # Disclaimer
-Real-Time usage requires a GPU with at least 2-4~ gb of vram.
+Real-Time usage scenarios (like a voice assistant for example) requires a GPU with at least 2-4~ gb of vram.
 The more the vram, the largest the model you can load, the better the transcription and the slower it gets.